AriFordsham/GHCWiki/commentary/compiler/backends/ppr-c.md

   type `void (*)(void)`, to avoid conflicts if the same function is called at different types in one module (see `Graphics.Win32.GDI.HDC.SelectObject`).

-- Another exception is made for functions that are marked `never returns`.
+- Another exception is made for functions that are marked `never returns` in C--.
 We have to put an `__attribute__((noreturn))` on the declaration for these functions, and it only works if the function is declared with a proper function type and called without casting it to/from a pointer.
 So only the correct prototype